bigwiv/Biopython-cn/chr17.rst

     ]

-For the first and last phage these identifiers are locus tags, for the middle phage there are no locus tags so I¡¯ve used gene names instead.
+For the first and last phage these identifiers are locus tags, for the middle phage there are no locus tags so Iâ€™ve used gene names instead.
 The following little helper function lets us lookup a feature using either a locus tag or gene name: